omkarcloud/botasaurus/advanced.md

 ![Expand List Field](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/expand-list-field.png)

-### When building a large dataset, customers often request data in different formats like overview and review.
+### When creating large datasets, customers often request data in different formats like overview and review.
 How can I do that?

-When working with large datasets, customers often request the data in different formats, such as an overview view or a review view.
+When building big datasets, customers will likely request the data in different formats, such as an overview view or a review view.

-Now, Instead of manually picking and flattening fields, you can apply pre-defined views to the data.
+Now to meet this requirement, instead of manually picking and flattening fields, you can apply pre-defined views to the data.
 Here's an example:

 ```python
 from botasaurus_server.ui import View, Field, ExpandDictField